mialkin/docs/design/design-patterns/bridge.md

 # Bridge

-The **Bridge** is a structural software desing pattern that decouples an abstraction from its implementation so that the two can vary independently.
+The **Bridge** is a structural software design pattern that decouples an abstraction from its implementation so that the two can vary independently.

 ## Participants